fireflyfolio/fireflyfolio.github.io/README.md

 Here are some works i'm working on for 2025, which will be available on my professional websites.

-These projects allow me to continue my training and maintain my operational technical skills, as well as developing additional income.
+These projects allow me to keep up to date with the latest developments in my technical skills and to experiment with technical solutions while generating additional income.

 ## Professional Websites
-- **[FireflyFolio 2025](fireflyfolio.com)**: Technical Demos, Commercial Game
+- **[FireflyFolio 2025](https://www.fireflyfolio.com)**: Technical Demos, Commercial Game
-- **[FireflyFolio Blog](fireflyfolio.github.io)**: Technical PoC, Lab, Blog articles
+- **[FireflyFolio Blog](https://fireflyfolio.github.io)**: Technical PoC, Lab, Blog articles

 ## Technical Demos
 The sourcecode of MVP version will be available on Github as proof.